 The best time to have your vitamins would be with your food.
 This allows for the nutrients to be absorbed far more easily into the body.
 Ideally, your vitamins should be split into even doses across the day – morning and night.

 Besides the above mentioned best vitamins for Type 2 diabetics, it’s important to note that other supplements like Magnesium, Chromium and Omega 3 fatty acids are also extremely beneficial for diabetes.
-You can find a full list of the best dietary supplements for type 2 diabetes here.

 So go ahead, and give your body the natural advantage in its fight against diabetes.
 Give it the vital amino acids it needs, so that it can do its job.